nickjj/dotfiles/README.md

 ### How to get theme support in your terminal?

 The `set-theme` script tries to be pretty flexible but it's not super tuned to support every terminal in every operating system.
-If it can't find a valid terminal config it will skip trying to set the theme and try to provide a helpful message.
+It will attempt to configure a number of terminals based on looking for specific config paths.

+#### Ghostty

+Everything should work out of the box.
+I suggest using this on Linux or macOS.

 #### Windows Terminal